bbaranoff/bbaranoff.github.io/index.md

 ---
 layout: home
-title: Resume
+title: Local Development Index Page
 nav_order: 1
 ---

 ---
+# Resume
+---

+---
-> | "The quieter you become the most you are able to hear"
+> "The quieter you become the most you are able to hear"
 ---

 ---